Onechanbara Z2: Chaos: Plot

 The Banefuls and the Vampirics are two ancient rival demonic bloodlines.
-After the numbers of both factions dwindled to almost nothing it was thought that the blood feud was over, until now.

-After the Vampiric sisters Kagura and Saaya defeated their treacherous adoptive mother, the Vampire Queen Carmilla, at the end of the last game, aided from the shadows by Aya and Saki, two legendary zombie-hunting sisters of Baneful blood, the truce came to an abrupt end and the two sets of sisters could restrain themselves no longer.
+After the numbers of both factions dwindled to almost nothing it was thought that the blood feud was over.
+After the Vampiric sisters Kagura and Saaya defeated their treacherous adoptive mother, the Vampire Queen Carmilla, at the end of the last game, aided from the shadows by Aya and Saki, two legendary zombie-hunting sisters of Baneful Blood, the truce came to an abrupt end and the two sets of sisters could restrain themselves no longer.

 Carmilla's throne room became a battleground once again as the two pairs of sisters battled for supremacy.
 The battle, however, was undecided, as the floor beneath them collapsed sending the four into the abyss below, but not before glancing a mysterious, slender, green-haired woman now sitting in Carmilla's throne.
 The girls become separated from their respective sisters and are pushed into uneasy alliances for survival.
 In the catacombs beneath the castle, Kagura is forced to drink Aya's blood in order to regenerate after she is critically injured by demonic moles being kept in the castle's depths.
 The fusion of the two bloodlines within Kagura's body allows her to temporarily transform into a powerful new form, Dare Drive, slaying all who stand before her.

 Saaya and Saki are thrust into a pocket hell dimension but are able to escape by co-operating to defeat the waves of undead blocking their exit.
 They escape to the castle village but are attacked by a masked undead assassin known as Misha.
 Misha bests the girls and seriously injures Saaya.
 Kagura and Aya reunite with them and advise Saaya to feed on Saki's blood in order to recover and transform into her own Dare Drive.
 This works, and the four girls work together to force Misha to retreat and slay her undead entourage.
 Now working together, the girls are advised by their friend Anna of the Zombie Prevention Force (ZPF) to wipe out several zombie outbreaks around the world and eliminate several high-profile targets.
 The attacks are revealed to be diversions to keep the girls at bay whilst Misha locates the ZPF Headquarters and slaughters and zombifies the personnel within.
 Fortunately, being a field operative, Anna is absent and evades the attack.